 $$$

-These are the creme de la creme of higher end restaurants.
+These are the creme de la creme of higher-end restaurants.
 They’re all great places to celebrate a special occasion or check out creative cooking.
-These restaurants are also typically exemplified by chef-driven menus that often source seasonally and locally.
-High quality service and serious bar programs are also par for the course at these high end spots.
-Expect to pay more than $50 per person before tax and tip to completely enjoy the menus at these restaurants.
+These restaurants are also typically exemplified by chef-driven menus that are often sourced seasonally and locally.
+High-quality service and serious bar programs are also par for the course at these high-end spots.
+Expect to pay more than $50 per person before tax and tip to fully enjoy the menus at these restaurants.

 Copper Common – This is one of my favorite downtown bars (another 21+ only spot), powered by an endlessly changing collection of small plates.
 Common is the offshoot of the neighboring Copper Onion, but it’s my favorite by some margin due to the creativity of the cuisine.
 Also notable is the wine list, comprising 100% natural wines.
 I wrote about the Copper Common in more depth in this article.